-How Sibling Fighting can Derail Your Homeschool
+How Sibling Fighting Can Derail Your Homeschool

 Homeschooling is a marathon, not a sprint.
 It requires perseverance, determination, and strength if we’re going to see it through.
 While not everyone intends to homeschool straight through high school, most of us at least want to have the choice.
 Therefore, we have to avoid burnout and other homeschooling pitfalls, such as overwhelming rivalries between our children.
 There are several reasons why sibling fights can derail your homeschool:

-- It’s self-reinforcing: A positive feedback loop is a system in which an increase of a certain behavior leads to more of an increase in that same behavior.
+A positive feedback loop is a system in which an increase in a certain behavior leads to more of an increase in that same behavior.
 For example, the more chocolate you eat, the more you crave chocolate.
 So you eat more chocolate, then you crave even more chocolate.
 Unfortunately, it works the same way when kids—or adults—fight.
 The more they fight, the more likely they are to fight again.
 Unless something happens to disrupt the cycle, the fighting just tends to get worse.